 Education Without Erasure

-Education without erasure means that a student’s cultural identity, heritage, and lived experience are not left at the door; they are the essential pieces that complete the mosaic of our community.
-In this space, to be educated is not to be profoundly affirmed in who you already are.
-We empower learners to utilize their unique voices and heritage to interrogate the world, ensuring that as they achieve mastery, they remain powerfully rooted in their full personhood.
+Education without erasure means no part of a student’s identity is left at the door; their identity, heritage and lived experiences are the very pieces that complete our community.
+In this space, education serves to profoundly affirm who you are today while guiding you toward who you will become tomorrow.
+We empower our students to use their unique voices to engage with the world, ensuring that academic mastery always goes hand-in-hand with their full personhood.

 Power.
 Love.
 Sound Mind.